Circuit Technology Center

 Procedure

-4. Remove oxides from the surface lands where the eyelet is to be installed using a buffer and clean.
+Remove oxides from the surface lands where the eyelet will be installed using a buffer and clean.

-6. Insert the eyelet into the hole.
-If a new circuit is required, the new circuit may extend into the hole, and the flange of the eyelet will secure the new circuit in place.
+Insert the eyelet into the hole.
+If a new circuit is required, the new circuit may extend into the hole, and the eyelet flange will secure the new circuit in place.
 (See Figure 1)

-7. Select the proper setting tools and insert them into the eyelet press.
+Select the proper setting tools and insert them into the Eyelet Press or Tool Grip.
 (See Figure 2)

-9. Apply firm even pressure to flare the eyelet barrel.
-(See Figure 3)
+Apply firm, even pressure to flare the eyelet barrel.

-10. Change the upper setting tool from a flare tool to a flat end tool.
-Apply firm even pressure to flatten the eyelet barrel.
 (See Figure 4)

+Change the upper setting tool from a flare tool to a flat-end tool.
+Apply firm, even pressure to flatten the eyelet barrel.
+(See Figure 5)

 Note: Inspect the eyelet for evidence of damage.
 Refer to IPC-A-610 Acceptability of Electronic Assemblies.